Alpha Lambda Delta: History

-The Society Today

-Today, Alpha Lambda Delta has chapters at 279 campuses in the United States.
-Members are invited to join by the local chapters, after the chapter has determined that the student has achieved a 3.5 or higher GPA in their first year or term of enrollment in an institution of higher education.
-The members of the local chapters are also considered to be members of the National organization.

-The National organization is governed by a National Council, which operates in the same fashion as a board of directors.
-The policies adopted by the National Council, and annually by the chapters, are administered by the National Office.
-The National Office is located in Fairport, New York.
-All administrative details of operating the Society are carried out through the National Office.

-The Society has over 1 million lifetime members.
+The Society has over 1.3 million lifetime members.
 ALD initiates between 25,000 and 30,000 new members each year.

-Awards
+Symbols

+The society's colors are maroon and gold.
+Members are entitled to wear Alpha Lambda Delta honor cords at their graduation exercises.

+Its symbol is the candle.
+Its annual publication is The Flame.
+The Alpha Lambda Delta pillars are Academics, Scholarships, Service, Career Development, and Belonging.

+Activities

-Each year, National Alpha Lambda Delta awards over $210,000 in scholarships and fellowships to members.
+Each year, National Alpha Lambda Delta awards over $211,000 in scholarships and fellowships to members.
 Undergraduate members may also be awarded the Jo Anne Trow Scholarship; 50 scholarships are given annually.
 The James G. Stemler Scholarship was designed for members who wish to study abroad, and 20 scholarships are awarded each year.
-Twenty six graduate fellowships are awarded annually to members pursuing graduate education.
+Twenty eight graduate fellowships are awarded annually to members pursuing graduate education.

-Additionally, members are entitled to wear Alpha Lambda Delta honor cords at their graduation exercises.
 Students in each chapter who have succeeded in maintaining the highest GPA from among their school's membership may be awarded the Maria Leonard Senior Book Award, the presentation of a book with an inscribed bookplate.

+Chapters

+Alpha Lambda Delta has chapters at 410 campuses in the United States.

+Membership

+Members are invited to join by the local chapters, after the chapter has determined that the student has achieved a 3.5 or higher GPA in their first year or term of enrollment in an institution of higher education and/or be in the top twenty percent of his or her class.
+Members of the local chapters are also considered to be members of the National organization.

+Governance

+The National organization is governed by a Board of Directors.
+The policies adopted by the Board of Directors, and annually by the chapters, are administered by ALD Headquarters.
+Headquarters is located in Fairport, New York.
+All administrative details of operating the Society are carried out through ALD Headquarters.